Indiana Intercollegiate Athletic Association: Decline and demise

 In December 1902, during the annual meeting of the IIAA in Indianapolis, representatives of the smaller colleges of Indiana held their own meeting to form the Indiana College Athletic League.
 In the ensuing realignment of conference affiliations, Earlham and Indiana State left the IIAA to join Hanover and Franklin in the ICAL.
 Indiana, Purdue, Notre Dame, and DePauw (readmitted since its 1900 expulsion) remained in the IIAA.
 Wabash and Rose Polytechnic maintained active membership in both organizations, Butler in neither.
 After the split, the IIAA went through the motions of expelling members that had already left.
 The agenda for the December 1903 meeting included officially dropping Hanover, Franklin, Earlham, and "the University of Indianapolis" (Butler) on the grounds that they "have taken little interest in the association and have not paid their dues."

 Eligibility issues clouded the IIAA's last years.
-In the fall of 1903 Charles Wade, former football captain at Indiana State, enrolled at Indiana and suited up for the Hoosiers, in violation of an IIAA rule requiring transfer students to sit out a year.
+In the fall of 1903 Charles Wade, former football captain at Indiana State, enrolled at Indiana and suited up for the Hoosiers, in violation of an IIAA rule requiring transfer students to sit out a year of play.
 Wade did not even inform Indiana State that he would be transferring, and the press noted that his former teammates suffered from "such demoralization that the football schedule has been canceled."
 The same season, the Wabash football roster included Samuel Gordon, an African American player.
 Rose Polytechnic refused to play a scheduled home game against Wabash, "standing on their principles on the color line," and offered to pay the requisite IIAA forfeit fee.
 Wabash filled the gap in their schedule with a game at Culver Academy on the same day, but did not take Gordon because he was injured.
 Rose Polytechnic then refused to pay the forfeit money, arguing that they did not owe Wabash anything because Gordon would not have been fit to play against them on the day of the canceled game.
 Later in the season, Gordon's presence on the Wabash eleven caused problems for some opponents (Hanover and DePauw) but not for others (Earlham and Notre Dame).
 Such disputes only served to increase animosities among members of the IIAA and further weaken the cohesion of the conference.